 Step 1.
 Connect unmapped fields

 As a first step, you can map the fields you want to capture information from that have not been mapped already.
-You can easily see which fields have not been mapped at least once in the Form Fields column, because there is no check mark present for them:
+You can easily see which fields have not yet been mapped in the Form Fields column, because there is no check mark present for them:

 In this case, each form submission will pass the value for "Join our mailing list?" into the LGL constituent category "Constant Contact Lists".
 In other words, you'll see constituents with a "Yes" or "No" as a value in the "Constant Contact Lists" category in LGL.

-Value normalization/mapping One other thing to keep in mind about this case is that you need to consider the values from this field and how they translate to the equivalent field in LGL.
-To address this, there is a "Value mapping" component to the field mapping, which you can get to by clicking on the light blue "compass" icon:
+Value normalization/mapping: One other thing to keep in mind about this case is that you need to consider the values from this field and how they translate to the equivalent field in LGL.
+To address this, there is a "Value mapping" component to the field mapping, which you can get to by clicking on the light blue "compass" icon, the middle icon here:

-Clicking that opens up the value mapping form, as shown below, and it is possible to determine which values should be mapped or ignored.
-In this case, Yes from the form field will be set to align with the LGLU Test 1 value in LGL, and given the way in which the LGL/Constant Contact integration works, this person will be added to the LGLU Test 1 mailing list in Constant Contact.
+Clicking this icon opens up the value mapping form, as shown in the screenshot below, and it is possible to determine which values should be mapped or ignored.
+In this case, Yes from the form field will be set to align with the Monthly newsletter value in LGL.
+Given the way in which the LGL/Constant Contact integration works, this person will be added to the Monthly newsletter mailing list in Constant Contact.